aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 Partial json path selectors specify paths to resources limits and requests relative to the container spec.
-These will be implemented by introducing a `ContainerFieldSelector` (json: `containerSpecFieldRef`) to extend the current implementation for `type DownwardAPIVolumeFile struct` and `type EnvVarSource struct`.
+These will be implemented by introducing a `ContainerSpecFieldSelector` (json: `containerSpecFieldRef`) to extend the current implementation for `type DownwardAPIVolumeFile struct` and `type EnvVarSource struct`.

 ```
-// ContainerFieldSelector selects an APIVersioned field of an object.
+// ContainerSpecFieldSelector selects an APIVersioned field of an object.
-type ContainerFieldSelector struct {
+type ContainerSpecFieldSelector struct {
         APIVersion string `json:"apiVersion"`
         // Container name
         Name string `json:"containerName,omitempty"`